dreamportdev/Osdev-Notes/Build_Process/BootProtocols.md

 - It can also provide things like EDID blobs, address of the PXE server (if booted this way), and a device tree blob on some platforms.
 - A fully ANSI-compliant terminal is provided.
 This does require the kernel to make certain promises about memory layout and the GDT, but it's a very useful debug tool or basic shell in the early stages.

-The limine bootloader not only supports x86, but also has tentative ARM (uefi required) support.
-There is also a stivale2-compatible bootloader called [sabaton](https://github.com/FlorenceOS/Sabaton), providing broader support for ARM platforms.
+The limine bootloader not only supports x86, but tentatively supports aarch64 as well (uefi is required).
+There is also a stivale2-compatible bootloader called Sabaton, providing broader support for ARM platforms.

 ### Creating a Stivale2 Header
 The limine bootloader provides a `stivale2.h` file which contains a number of nice definitions for us, otherwise everything else here can be placed inside of a c/c++ file.